aembke/fred.rs/CONTRIBUTING.md

 * Any client struct needs to be `Send + Sync` to work effectively with Tokio.
 * Any client struct should be fast and cheap to `Clone`.
 * The primary command interfaces should be as flexible as possible via use of `Into` and `TryInto` for arguments.
-* Assume nearly any command might be used in the context of a transaction, and so it could return a `QUEUED` response even if the docs only mention bulk strings, arrays, etc. There are some exceptions to this (blocking commands, etc) where return values could be typed to exactly match the rust-equivalent type of the return value, but generally speaking every command should return a `RedisValue`.
+* Assume nearly any command might be used in the context of a transaction, and so it could return a `QUEUED` response even if the docs only mention bulk strings, arrays, etc. There are some exceptions to this where return values could be typed to exactly match the rust-equivalent type of the return value, but generally speaking every command should return a `RedisValue`.

 There are other Redis libraries for Rust that have different goals, but the main goal of this library is to provide callers with a high level interface that abstracts away everything to do with safe and reliable connection management.
 This also includes some optional features to automatically handle common use cases around error handling, reconnection & backoff, retry, metrics, etc.